4dn-dcic/fish_omics_format/docs/source/rna.rst

 *(each line corresponds to an individual RNA bright Spot)*

-This is an optional table used to store and share the results of RNA FISH-omics experiments.
+This table is used to store and share the results of RNA FISH-omics experiments and it is required in the case RNA data was collected as part of this experiment.
 Each row represents a detected RNA bright Spot and corresponds to the localization of a specific RNA transcript.
 At a minimum, one needs to know the Spot_ID, the X, Y, Z coordinates of each localization, the Gene_ID and an additional ID used to link this data